optery/optery-data-brokers-directory/README.md

 ## Updates

 This directory is regularly updated.
-Check back regularly or watch this repository for updates.
+Check back or watch this repository for updates.

 ## License